 Your Recruiter: Claudia Munoz

 We will review the employee’s work eligibility to confirm whether they may be extended and respond at our earliest opportunity.
 If so, UTemp will process this action in Workday for your department.

 Temporary employees are subject to work hours limits as outlined in the University’s Temporary Employment Program.

 Email your extension request to email@example.com.
 Your request will be reviewed by UTemp Staffing’s delegated appointing authority, who may grant exceptions for UTemp employees to work beyond 950 hours.
 An employee must not work beyond 950 hours without prior approval from UTemp’s delegated appointing authority.
 To help expedite your request, please include the following in your email:

-- The reason your department needs to keep this temp and why another temp cannot be hired to continue this work.
+- The reason your department needs to keep this employee and why another employee cannot be hired to continue this work.
 For example: The person acquired special skills and knowledge of inter-workings of your department, has the necessary flexibility for a very strange schedule, etc.